schultek/jaspr/packages/jaspr_cli/tool/templates/basic/__brick__/README.md

 # {{name}}

-A basic pure-dart web app with ssr & automatic client hydration.
+A basic jaspr app with ssr & automatic client hydration.